 Feedback should be submitted by email using email@example.com or by post to Budget Consultation Feedback, The Town Hall, Lytham St Annes, Lancashire, FY8 1LW.

-• Continued funding for the Community Projects Fund
+• Ongoing support for Community Projects

 All of these will contribute to ensuring Fylde is a vibrant and thriving place to live and visit and residents will be asked to contribute a modest additional sum within their Council Tax to ensure this is achievable.